maxmouchet/net-ops/README.md

 end
 ```

 `id` is an identifier that should be unique for each instance of your task.
-You can use whatever you want, for example the hostname of the device you are currently working on.
+You can use whatever you want, for example, the hostname of the device you are currently working on.

 ### Execution
 To run a task you can basically instance it and call work: